Gallogeta/MCS/index.md

 I have a big list of project what I want to do.
 That includes also getting CompTIA Security+ and Network+ certificates as soon as possible.<br>

-I have proficient experience in setting up and managing Virtual Machines, taking snapshots, and using Wireshark.
+I have proficient experience in setting up and managing Virtual Machines.
 I am capable of creating a Virtual Box Sandbox Enviroment and configuring NAT and Internal network settings.
-My skills extend to working with various Linux and Windows OS, including installing and setting up Windows Server 19.
+My skills extend to working with various Linux and Windows OS.<br>

-**My brief History**<br>
+´**My brief History**´<br>

 Born in the former Soviet Union (Estonia), within the Iron Curtain, I was the only one who envisioned the future.
 No one believed me and laughed at my ideas.
 In 1990, I heard the Finnish National Anthem and felt a surge of warmth and hope.
 It was illegal to listen to music other than Soviet Union propaganda.
 My father and uncle modified radio signals to reach Helsinki, and we secretly tuned into the Yle radio station at midnight every night to catch the Finnish Hymn.
 In those moments, I held onto my belief in humanity.<br>
 When I was 12, I had a dream where I invented something that changed the world.
 Upon waking up, I tried desperately to remember what it was and sketched it out.
 Then, I realized that I couldn't jump if I hadn't learned to walk and run first.
 From that moment on, I aspired to become the best artist possible.
 I studied, learned, and practiced daily until I was the top artist in my school.